 Here are some care tips to make your pleather last longer and to keep it good as new.

-If you can store it in an area that is not directly under sunlight, then that is the ideal place to keep it.
-Exposing it under direct sunlight can dry it out.
+Unlike genuine leather, faux leather should be ideally stored in an area that is not directly under sunlight.
+This is especially important for faux leather furniture or imitation leather sofa; exposing them under direct sunlight can dry the pleather out and make it brittle.
 Sure, it’s okay if you use it daily to work or on outings, but as much as possible, don’t expose it to the mid-day sun at all times.

 Color Transfer

-If your faux leather is light in color, eg. beige, white, be aware of color transfer.
-Sometimes, clothes like jeans that are dyed with strong colours, can transfer onto your lighter colored pleather.
+If your faux leather or vegan leather is light in color, eg. beige, white, be aware of color transfer.
+Sometimes, clothes like jeans that are dyed with strong colours, can transfer onto your lighter colored synthetic leather.
 If you notice this, try to wipe it off with a baby wipe as soon as possible.
 This would stop it from further penetrating the material.
 A regular check of your product will also prevent this from becoming a permanent stain because sometimes, you don’t see the color unless it’s too late to be removed.

 Stain Removal

-Like color transfer, removing any stain is a bit tricky.
+Faux leather couches are prone to stains and wear and tear.
+Removing any stain from them is a bit tricky.
 Though there is one rule to remember, never use bleach.
 Not only is it the most drying product that you can put on pleather, but it also changes the fabric structure making it more susceptible to stains.
-If you do not have any leather cleaner, using a mix of equal parts alcohol and water, and then rubbing it on the product using a soft cloth and circular motion will help.
+If you do not have any leather cleaner, using a mix of equal parts alcohol and water, and then gently rub it on the product using a microfiber cloth and circular motion will help.

 Before choosing any products for cleaning, always try it first on a hidden part of your faux leather item.
 So in case, there is an adverse reaction to it, it won’t be visible.